nwnichols02/coding-test-webdev-1/README.md

 Requests are cumulative across all API calls.
 Calls to *apiGetChannelLinks()* and *apiGetLinkDetail()* both add to the current minute's request total.

 ### Determine Request Limit
+It's common to have to call into a 3rd party API that is not under your control.
+Often these APIs are poorly documented and can demonstrate unexpected behavior.
+This section of the coding test simulates the steps you might take if you encounter throttling from an API and need to figure out what the throttling limit is.

-This section of the coding test requires you to determine what the API's throttling limit is.
-You must do this programmatically in code.
-You can use any approach you like, as long as it is done automatically as opposed to having a user click a button to send each request.
+You must do this analysis programmatically in code.
+You can use any approach you like (click a button to run code, enter a specific URL route, run a one-time utility program, run a script, etc.), as long as it is done automatically as opposed to having a user manually initiate each request.
 For one thing, what if the limit is 1,000 requests?
-A user will not be able to trigger that many requests.
+A person will not be able to trigger that many requests.

 The API indicates request limit reached by returning HTTP Status Code 429,